 - Tracks how it changes over time.
 This is referred to as your Progression.

-- It is used to derive your Fitness Measure, such as 5 minute power.
+- It is used to derive your Athlete Type fitness, such as 5 minute power.
 This helps you see how you are progressing against a particular fitness goal.

 - Second-by-second MPA for an activity, is calculated based on it,